NativeScript/docs/content/guide/error-handling.md

 ```
 - **production mode**

-**Prevent app crash**: Send an error report to your analytics/error-report server but continue app execution.
+**Prevent app crash**: For example, send an error report to an analytics server but continue app execution.

 ```ts
 const errorHandler: TraceErrorHandler = {